Brands that nailed it with Hamburger Menu in emails

 Why is hamburger menu or any other navigation menu needed?

-When the above email is viewed in a handheld device, owing to the email being responsive, the navigation menu shrinks to be accommodated in the limited space.
+When the above email is viewed in a handheld device, owing to the responsive email design, the navigation menu shrinks to be accommodated in the limited space.
 This defeats the utility of the menu to be tappable by the subscriber’s thumb.

 Even scarier, if the navigation menu stacks on each other, the overall length of the email increases and the information intended to be visible in the first fold gets shifted downwards.
 A workaround is to have the navigation menu stacked in the footer of the email so that it doesn’t affect the first fold.